ShivanniShinde/Vegetable_Market_-Analysis/README.md

     <img src="https://github.com/ShivanniShinde/Vegetable_Market_-Analysis/assets/143825606/346a8a0d-47b1-49e6-a273-b829fe94d063" width="150" height="150" align="left">
   </ul>

-1. **Dynamic Web Pages**: The websites we scraped were dynamic, with elements loading asynchronously.
-Adapting to these changes required continuous adjustments to our scraping code.
+1. **Dynamic Web Pages**: The websites  scraped was dynamic, with elements loading asynchronously.
+Adapting to these changes required continuous adjustments to  scraping code.
 <br>

 2. **Data Validation**: Ensuring the accuracy and integrity of scraped data was challenging.
 Robust validation mechanisms were implemented to filter out irrelevant or incorrect information.